Voice and Tone

 - Write positively Use positive language rather than negative language.

-Freddie is MailChimp's mascot.
-He’s been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
+Freddie has been around in various forms since the company's beginning, and he captures the spirit of our brand’s personality.
 He smiles, winks, and sometimes high-fives, but he does not talk.
 Don't write in his voice.
-For more on how to use Freddie, see our Brand Assets.
+For more on how to use Freddie, see our brand assets.